haishinio/haishin/README.md

 - Can we add auth so you could comment directly from here?

 ## Local Use

+If using [Docker](https://www.docker.com/), you _should_ be able to run `docker build -t haishin .` within the folder and then `docker run haishin -p 3000:3000 --env-file=.env haishin` to start.

+If not using Docker then the instructions below are for you!

 1. You'll need [nodejs](https://nodejs.org/en), [ffmpeg](https://ffmpeg.org/download.html), [streamlink](https://streamlink.github.io/install.html) to be available in your command line and api keys for [OpenAi](https://platform.openai.com/) + [DeepL](https://www.deepl.com/pro-api).
 2. Download/clone the repo, navigate to it in your command line and run `npm i` to install more dependencies.